 As with all industrial revolutions, the fourth industrial revolution comes with its own set of challenges.
 Employers and employees must adjust their mindsets to accommodate the new skillsets required, the redefining of the business structure and indeed the cultural shift to becoming an agile, intelligence-led operation.

 The threat of cyber-attacks continues to be high profile, with recent ransomware and malware attacks hitting the headlines at Renault (France), the NHS (UK) and Cadbury’s (Australia) amongst others – this is a threat which does not recognize geographical borders or industry sectors.
 This is one of the new rules in our ever-more connected lives.
-Our blogs on Security in the cloud and here for Industry 4.0 security provide deeper insight into these areas.

 The journey to a smart future